GradienceTeam/Design/README.md

-# Design Mockups for Gradience
+# Design mockups for Gradience

 [![Chat on Matrix](https://matrix.to/img/matrix-badge.svg)](https://matrix.to/#/#AdwCustomizer:matrix.org)